 BÜLENT GÜNERALP

-Described by The Times Herald-Record, New York, as a firm bass-baritone, by The Boston Musical Intelligencer as dramatically and musically outstanding, and by Appcompanist as an incredible singer and teacher, Bülent Güneralp is an award-winning artist at home in diverse genres from opera to Broadway, voice expert, creator of the trailblazing Vocathletic System for Voice, Singing & Speech, and a member of NATS (National Association of Teachers of Singing).
-He is an extremely rare singer who has sung on stage all male voice categories; tenor, baritone and bass.
+Described by The Times Herald-Record, New York, as a firm bass-baritone, by The Boston Musical Intelligencer as dramatically and musically outstanding, and by Appcompanist as an incredible singer and teacher, Bülent Güneralp is an award-winning artist, a voice expert and teacher, the creator of the trailblazing Vocathletic System for Voice, Singing & Speech, a member of the National Association of Teachers of Singing, multi-instrumentalist, and a former drummer of Istanbul State Theater Orchestra.
+He has been officially recognized both by the Massachusetts State Senate and Thomas Menino, former mayor of Boston.

 Mr. Güneralp's most recent singing highlights include the Turkish language premier of the role of Sultan in the Ukrainian opera Cossack Beyond The Danube with The Commonwealth Lyric Theater (Mr. Güneralp and his mother created the Turkish libretto for this role); the roles of The Master and Yefim in the US-premiere of the opera Desire To Sleep by Moshe Shulman with The Juventas New Music Ensemble; the narrator in the English language world-premiere of Expérience by Phivos-Angelos Kollias with The Juventas New Music Ensemble; the world-premieres of Missa Patri Pio by Leonardo Ciampa; the role of Jewish Man in the world-premiere of the opera The Prioress's Tale by Delvyn Case; The Omaggio al Bel Canto Best Interpretation Award at The Stelle dell'Anno Nuovo Festival in Boston (organized for the members of The Boston Opera Collaborative by The Dante Alighieri Society Italian Cultural Center of Massachusetts and The Consulate General of Italy); a feature program on CCTV; and a performance at the historic USS Salem in the inaugural maritime festival of Quincy, Massachusetts, where he sang the solos of Emile de Becque from the musical South Pacific by Rodgers & Hammerstein.